RLain/bash-scripting/README.md

 - Greater than: `gt`
 - Is null: `z`

-==💡 You can’t run a python script using bash!
-You can make and update the file using nano in the shell but need to execute using $ python3 nameOfFile.py==
+<mark>💡 You can’t run a python script using bash!
+You can make and update the file using nano in the shell but need to execute using $ python3 nameOfFile.py</mark>